lengfeld/live555-unofficial-archive/README.md

 ## How to publish

-How to add new tarballs
+How to add new tarballs from 'localgetter':

+    $ ./pull-stcim.sh

+    # check the result: tarball and changelog changes
+    $ git status
-    $ git add srcs/<new source>
+    $ git diff --staged

     # generate: only add new tarballs
     $ make clean clean-pub checks && make create-pub create-tags && make && make page

-    # generate: also regenerate all tags
-    $ make clean clean-pub checks clean-tags && make create-pub create-tags && make && make page

-    # Review changes and maybe add fixes.
+    # Review changes
     $ git diff

-    # Then regenerate
+    # add new tarball
+    $ git add pub/archives/

     # Commit the final result
-    $ git add [...]
-    $ git commit -m "add new src and tarballs"
+    $ git commit -a -m "add new tarballs"

     # Generate website
     $ make page